A Decade of News Forum Interactions: Threaded Conversations, Signed Votes, and Topical Tags: Code Availability

 \section{Code Availability}

-Supporting code and example scripts to process the data can be found in the dataset folder~\cite{P32CXW_2025}.
-Example code to join and decompress the embeddings files from the repository can be found in the README file.
+Supporting code and example scripts to process the data can be found in the dataset folder \texttt{Scripts}~\cite{RVQGUG_2026}, including two scripts demonstrating how to scrape forum discussions and votes from the platform at the time data was obtained.
+Example code to join and decompress the embedding files from the repository can be found in the README file.

-We do not release the original web scraping code used to collect the data, as it involves platform-specific workarounds that may not apply at the current time and could place unnecessary strain on the servers of DerStandard.
-By sharing the processed dataset directly, we aim to reduce redundant scraping activity and minimize the load on the platform’s infrastructure.